-Why is it so tough to sleep when it’s hot?
+Why is it so tough to sleep in the heat?

 Our temperature naturally follows a 24 hour rhythm, peaking in the late afternoon and dipping to a low at around 4am.
 A rapid cooling of our core body temperature signals the onset of sleep.
 If we’re in an environment which is too warm, this natural cooling can’t take place.
 We struggle to fall asleep, and we are less likely to get into deep sleep.
-As we get older, we are more likely to struggle to sleep in warm temperatures.
+As we get older, we are more likely to struggle to sleep during extended periods of heat.

 How can you sleep when it’s hot outside?